natural/java2python/doc/customization.md

 directories, and modules are supplied to the `j2py` script on the command line.
 See the [usage][] page for instructions on specifying additional configs.

 The default configuration module is `java2python.config.default`.
-Refer to [the source of that module][1] for its values and additional descriptions.
+Refer to [the source of that module][1] for details and additional descriptions.

 ### Usage

-To change the behavior of some or all of the config items, create a Python file, define the items you want, and specify that file when invoking `j2py`.
+To change the behavior of some or all of these config items, create a Python file, define in it the items you want, and specify that file when invoking `j2py`.

 For example, if you would like to change the comment prefix to `##`, you might do this:

-    $ echo "indentPrefix = '##'" >> myconfig.py
+    $ echo "indentPrefix = '##'" >> ./myconfig.py

 Then run the script:

-    $ j2py SomeJavaSource.java -c myconfig.py
+    $ j2py SomeJavaSource.java -c ./myconfig.py

-The config files are Python modules, so you can use the full power of Python when writing your configurations.
+The config files are Python modules, so you can use the full power of Python when writing them.

+### Defaults

+Many of the defaults are built using values imported from the `java2python.mod.basic` module.
+Refer to the [source of that module][2] for details.
+The `java2python.mod` subpackage contains other modules with additional config handlers.

 ### A Note About Some of the Names:  Prologue, Base, Head, and Epilogue